Inflectra/spira-documentation/docs/RemoteLaunch_User_Guide/SoapUI.md

-This section assumes that you already have a working installation of SpiraTest or SpiraTeam and have installed RemoteLaunch on the various test automation hosts following the instructions in Section 1 (above).
+This section assumes that you already have a working installation of SpiraTest or SpiraTeam and have installed RemoteLaunch on the various test automation hosts following the instructions in [RemoteLaunch Guide](../RemoteLaunch%20Guide/).
 Once those prerequisites are in place, please follow these steps:

-Download and extract the SoapUIEngine.zip file from the Inflectra website.
+- Download and extract the SoapUIEngine.zip file from the Inflectra website.

-## Extract the file "soapUIEngine.dll" from the compressed archive into the "extensions" sub-folder of the RemoteLaunch installation. {#extract-the-file-soapuiengine.dll-from-the-compressed-archive-into-the-extensions-sub-folder-of-the-remotelaunch-installation. .ListParagraph}
+- Extract the file "soapUIEngine.dll" from the compressed archive into the "extensions" sub-folder of the RemoteLaunch installation.

-Log in to SpiraTeam as a system administrator and go into SpiraTeam main Administration page and click on the "Test Automation" link under **Integration**.
+- Log in to SpiraTeam as a system administrator and go into SpiraTeam main Administration page and click on the "Test Automation" link under **Integration**.

 -   Click the "Add" button to enter the new test automation engine details page.
-The fields required are as follows:\
+The fields required are as follows:
 ![](img/SoapUI_71.png)

     -   **Name**: This is the short display name of the automation engine.
 It can be anything that is meaningful to your users.
     **Description**: This is the long description of the automation engine.
 It can be anything that is meaningful to your users.
     (Optional)

     -   **Active**: If checked, the engine is active and able to be used for any project.

     -   **Token**: This needs to be the assigned unique token for the automation engine and is used to tell RemoteLaunch which engine to actually use for a given test case.
 For soapUI this should be **SoapUI**.

 -   Once you have finished, click the "Insert & Close" button and you will be taken back to the Test Automation list page, with SoapUI